LanaCreegan/Formula-1/README.md

  ### Newletter
  - Contains a form with a sign up button in which the user can provide their name and email to sign up to a newsletter

+ ### Thank you
+ - Contact page refreshes after entering in name and email in sign up form to show a thank you message

  ### Footer
  - Features on all 3 pages
  - Conatains icons that link to their corresponding socail media websites